flowchart LR

 You open your laptop, connect to WiFi, and type www.google.com into a browser.
 Before the page renders, five protocols must fire in sequence: DHCP, ARP, DNS, TCP, and HTTP.
 Each protocol solves a different problem, uses a different strategy, and makes different structural choices.
 Figure 2.1 shows the network scenario — a laptop on a local network, a WiFi router that serves as the first hop, and servers reachable through the Internet.
 This scenario — familiar from an introductory networking course — is the framework’s first test case.
 Walk through it concretely, then ask: why do these five protocols look so different from each other?

 The client knows the server’s IP address.
 Now it establishes a reliable transport connection.
-TCP’s three-way handshake fires: the client sends a SYN segment to 216.58.193.196 port 80, the server replies with SYN-ACK, and the client completes the handshake with ACK.
+TCP’s (Postel 1981) three-way handshake fires: the client sends a SYN segment to 216.58.193.196 port 80, the server replies with SYN-ACK, and the client completes the handshake with ACK.
 The connection is established.
 TCP will handle reliability (retransmitting lost segments), ordering (reassembling out-of-order arrivals), and congestion control (adapting the sending rate to available capacity) for everything that follows.

 The client sends an HTTP GET request through the TCP socket: GET / HTTP/1.1.
 The web server processes the request and replies with the HTML content of the page.
 The browser parses the HTML, requests additional resources (CSS, JavaScript, images) through additional HTTP requests on the same or parallel TCP connections, and renders the page.
 The entire sequence — DHCP, ARP, DNS, TCP, HTTP — fired in under a second.